-- 4% Lidocaine cream applied to the child's skin is available over the counter.\see examples at bottom of page - Do not apply to skin that is cut, scraped, red, swollen, or sore.
+- For children 3 months and older with supervision. - 4% Lidocaine cream applied to the child's skin is available over the counter.\see examples at bottom of page - Do not apply to skin that is cut, scraped, red, swollen, or sore.
 There is no need to wash skin prior to application. - Apply a thick layer (do not rub in) about 2 stacked pennies worth for infants and a quarter size for older children at the sites of the anticipated poke. - Cover with a clear non-absorbing dressing such as tegaderm, plastic wrap, non-absorbent bandaid or press and seal. - With Tegaderm, fold small portion of diagonal corners under for easier removal.\see photo F - Do not allow child to put the cream or plastic covering in their mouth as it presents a choking hazard or suffocation risk.
-Infants and young children should be watched continually.
-Consider applying in car upon arrival to office for immunizations. - 4% lidocaine cream should be applied 30-60 minutes prior to needle procedures.
-For persons with more melanin in their skin, it is recommended product stay on longer than 30 minutes.
-No child should have lidocaine on for longer than 2 hours. - Limit 4 doses in 24 hours.
+Infants and young children should be watched continually. - 4% lidocaine cream should be applied 20-60 minutes prior to needle procedures. - Consider applying in car before coming to office for immunizations.

 Well Check Age Location to Place Lidocaine

-2 months old A on both legs B on 1 leg

 4 months old A on both legs

 6 months old A on both legs

-1 year old A on 1 leg B on both legs E on both arms
+1 year old A on 1 leg B on 2 legs E on both arms

-15 months old A on both legs

-18 months old If planning to get Hepatitis A vaccine, A on 1 leg E on both arms.
+18 months old If planning to get Hepatitis A vaccine, A on 1 leg

-2 years old If Hepatitis A vaccine has not been given, A on 1 leg E on both arms.
+2 years old If Hepatitis A vaccine has not been given, A on 1 leg

+E on both arms

-4 years old A and B on 1 leg
+4 years old A and B on left leg

 11 years old C on both arms if child is very thin or prefers pokes in legs then A on both legs.
 The 2 nd HPV is usually given 6 months after 1 st .
-Place lidocaine at C on 1 arm or leg if child prefers pokes in leg.
+Place lidocaine at C on 1 arm or leg if child prefers pokes in leg. (

+12 years old C on 1 arm if receiving HPV 1 & 2

 16 years old C on both arms